Getting Started with API Gateway and Continuous Deployment (Kong & Jenkins)

 curl -i http://localhost:8000/users

-Common pitfalls: hosts, paths, methods are "AND" relationships; the more matching conditions, the lower the hit probability; ensure the client Host Header matches the route configuration.
+Common pitfall: hosts, paths, methods are "AND" relationships; the more matching conditions, the lower the hit probability; ensure the client's Host Header is consistent with the route configuration.

 2-3 Kong's Service, Route, Upstream

-Service, Route, and Upstream form Kong's core abstractions.
-Understanding their relationships helps you flexibly combine traffic policies.
+Service, Route, and Upstream constitute Kong's core abstractions; understanding their relationships helps you flexibly combine traffic strategies.

-- Service: Describes the backend application (protocol, domain, port, timeout).
+- Service: Describes backend applications (protocol, domain, port, timeout).

-- Route: Defines how to match requests to a specific Service.
+- Route: Defines how requests are matched to a specific Service.

 - Upstream: Provides an "instance pool" for a Service, supporting load balancing and health checks.